SystemSpace/Compendium/compendium.rst

 What other forms of media are there?
   There's a lot, sometimes people even just print a void onto the wall to read.

+How common is multilingualism in LFE?
+  Somewhat common in developed areas, less so in undeveloped areas or areas where the population doesn't really come into contact with other languages often.

 What is courtship and love like in LFE?
   Above all, breaking up is a bit of a taboo.
 Everybody either waits very long to find the perfect one or finds the perfect one instantly.